AGProjects/sylkrtc.js/README.md

 **Note**: This feature requires browser support for `RTCPeerConnection.createDTMFSender`.

 #### Call.account

 Getter property which returns the `Account` object associated with this call.

 #### Call.id

 Getter property which returns the ID for this call.
 Note: this is not related to the SIP Call-ID header.

 #### Call.direction

 Getter property which returns the call direction: "incoming" or "outgoing".
 Note: this is not related to the SDP "a=" direction attribute.

 #### Call.state

 Getter property which returns the call state.

 #### Call.localIdentity

 Getter property which returns the local identity.
 (See the `Identity` object).

 #### Call.remoteIdentity

 Getter property which returns the remote identity.
 (See the `Identity` object).

+### Conference

+Object representing a multi-party audio/video conference.

+Events emitted:

+* **localStreamAdded**: emitted when the local stream is added to the call.
+A single argument is provided: the stream itself.
+* **stateChanged**: indicates the conference state has changed.
+Three arguments are provided: `oldState`, `newState` and `data`. `oldState` and `newState` indicate the previous and current state respectively, and `data` is a generic per-state data object.
+Possible states:
+    * terminated: the conference has ended
+    * accepted: the initial offer has been accepted
+    * progress: initial state
+    * established: conference has been established and media is flowing
+* **participantJoined**: emitted when a participant joined the conference.
+A single argument is provided: an instance of `Participant`.
+Note that this event is only emitted when new participants join, `Conference.participants` should be checked upon the initial join to check what participants are already in the conference.
+* **participantLeft**: emitted when a participant leaves the conference.
+A single argument is provided: an instance of `Participant`.

+#### Conference.getLocalStreams()

+Returns an array of *local* `RTCMediaStream` objects.
+These are the streams being published to the conference.

+#### Conference.getRemoteStreams()

+Returns an array of *remote* `RTCMediaStream` objects.
+These are the streams published by all other participants in the conference.

+#### Conference.participants

+Getter property which returns an array of `Participant` objects in the conference.

+#### Conference.account

+Getter property which returns the `Account` object associated with this conference.

+#### Conference.id

+Getter property which returns the ID for this conference.
+Note: this is not related to the URI.

+#### Conference.direction

+Dummy property always returning "outgoing", in order to provide the same API as `Call`.

+#### Conference.state

+Getter property which returns the conference state.

+#### Conference.localIdentity

+Getter property which returns the local identity.
+(See the `Identity` object).
+This will always be built from the account.

+#### Conference.remoteIdentity

+Getter property which returns the remote identity.
+(See the `Identity` object).
+This will always be built from the remote URI.

+### Participant

+Object representing another user connected to the same conference.

+Events emitted:

+* **streamAdded**: emitted when a remote stream is added.
+A single argument is provided: the stream itself.
+* **stateChanged**: indicates the participant state has changed.
+Three arguments are provided: `oldState`, `newState` and `data`. `oldState` and `newState` indicate the previous and current state respectively, and `data` is a generic per-state data object.
+Possible states:
+    * null: initial state
+    * progress: the participant is being attached to, this will happen as a result to `Participant.attach`
+    * established: media is flowing from this participant

+#### Participant.id

+    Getter property which returns the ID for this participant.
+Note this an abstract ID.

+#### Participant.state

+    Getter property which returns the participant state.

+#### Participant.identity

+    Getter property which returns the participant's identity.
+(See the `Identity` object).

+#### Participant.streams

+    Getter property which returns the audio / video streams for this participant.

+#### Participant.attach()

+    Start receiving audio / video from this participant.
+Once attached the participant's state will switch to 'established' and its audio /video stream(s) will be available in `Participant.streams`.
+If a participant is not attached to, no audio or video will be received from them.

+#### Participant.detach()

+    Stop receiving audio / video from this participant.
+The opposite of `Participant.attach()`.

 ### Identity

 Object representing the identity of the caller / callee.

 #### Identity.uri

 SIP URI, without the 'sip:' prefix.

 #### Identity.displayName

 Display name assiciated with the identity.
 Set to '' if absent.

 #### Identity.toString()